 Child support is intended to ensure that children do not suffer financially after a divorce.
 Our laws assert that children have the right to be supported by both parents — and our legislators believe it so strongly that child support payments are administered by the state.
 This means that your wages can be garnished, or other punitive measures may be taken, if you fail to make your payments in full.
 For that reason, it is important to seek help immediately if you are struggling to make your payments — it may be possible to modify the amount of your payment.

 Alimony, known more formally in each jurisdiction as spousal support, is more negotiable than child support.
 Our attorneys can advise you about the availability and nature of alimony that might be awarded in your case.
 Keep in mind as well that the terms of a prenuptial agreement can sometimes result in the waiver of spousal support rights.

-Maryland, Virginia and the District of Columbia all apply somewhat different legal criteria for alimony awards.
-In Maryland, either spouse's misconduct during the marriage can be a factor to be considered in a judge's grant of alimony, but in Virginia, such misconduct is not to be considered, at least in theory.
+Maryland and the District of Columbia all apply somewhat different legal criteria for alimony awards.
+In Maryland, either spouse's misconduct during the marriage can be a factor to be considered in a judge's grant of alimony, such misconduct is not to be considered, at least in theory.
 More generally, alimony awards are based on need and the ability of the financially stronger spouse to pay it.

 Email our family law attorneys to ask your questions about child and spousal support in metro Washington, or call 301-251-6200 to schedule a consultation with Bromberg Rosenthal LLC.